CumulusNetworks/docs/content/cumulus-vx/Getting-Started/Libvirt-and-KVM---QEMU.md

                             -netdev socket,udp=127.0.0.1:1611,localaddr=127.0.0.1:1612,id=dev2 \
                             -device virtio-net-pci,mac=00:02:00:00:00:12,addr=6.2,multifunction=off,netdev=dev2,id=swp3 \
                             spine2.qcow2

     {{%notice note%}}

     The QEMU/KVM commands used here are minimal.
 You can add more parameters, such as `-enable-kvm`, `-serial` or `-monitor`, as needed.

     {{%/notice%}}

     {{%notice note%}}

     **Bridging Switch Port Interfaces**

     If you intend to bridge the switch ports in the VM, place each switch port in the bridge in its own virtual network on the host.
     Otherwise, you might see this error:

         br0: received package on swp1 with own address as source address

     {{%/notice%}}

-## <span>Next Steps</span>
+## Next Steps</span>

 {{%notice note%}}

-This section assumes that you are configuring a two-leaf/two-spine network topology, that you have completed the steps in [Create a Cumulus VX Virtual Machine with VMware vSphere - ESXi 5.5](VMware-vSphere---ESXi-5.5.html#src-5126689_VMwarevSphere-ESXi5.5-CreateaCumulusVXVirtualMachinewithVMwarevSphere-ESXi5.5) above, and that you now have a VM called `CumulusVX-leaf1`.
+This section assumes that you are configuring a two-leaf/two-spine network topology, that you have completed the steps in [Create a Cumulus VX Virtual Machine with VMware vSphere - ESXi 5.5](VMware-vSphere-ESXi-5.5.html#src-5126689_VMwarevSphere-ESXi5.5-CreateaCumulusVXVirtualMachinewithVMwarevSphere-ESXi5.5) above, and that you now have a VM called `CumulusVX-leaf1`.

 {{%/notice%}}

-After you create all four VMs, follow the steps in [Create a Two-Leaf, Two-Spine Topology](/version/cumulus-vx-34/Create-a-Two-Leaf-Two-Spine-Topology) to configure the network interfaces and routing.
+After you create all four VMs, follow the steps in [Create a Two-Leaf, Two-Spine Topology](/cumulus-vx/Create-a-Two-Leaf-Two-Spine-Topology) to configure the network interfaces and routing.

 <article id="html-search-results" class="ht-content" style="display: none;">